(Polycythemia Vera [PCV]; Polycythemia Rubra Vera [PRV]; Erythremia)

 by Alison N. Haughton, MA

 Polycythemia is a condition that occurs when the bone marrow produces an abnormal and excessive amount of red blood cells and platelets in the blood.
-The abnormal increase of red blood cells in the blood can cause the blood to thicken and clot.
+Sometimes, white blood cells are affected.
+The abnormal increase of blood cells can cause the blood to thicken and clot.

 Nearly all cases of primary polycythemia are believed to be caused by a mutation in the janus kinase 2 gene (JAK2).